Nuclear strike simulator. Nuclear bombing simulator: what will happen to your house? Games to release atomic bombs from an airplane

 A NUKEMAP-VR project is currently under development at the Stevens Institute of Technology using the effects codes of NUKEMAP3D.
 It may be able to provide an interesting alternative to the browser plugin, though a VR application will (for the time being) be much more limited in terms of who can access it, and its ability to render cities.
 (Google has been developing a Google Earth VR API, but they have denied my application to develop on it, because they are interested primarily in video game developers at this point.
 Sigh.)

 If you"re a software developer with other ideas or connections with companies who could facilitate further work on this, please feel free to get in touch with me.
-The closest thing out there to the Google Earth Browser Plugin is Cesium , but it doesn't" t yet have global building support and so can "t really be used to give a sense of mushroom cloud scale.
+The closest thing out there to the Google Earth Browser Plugin is Cesium , but it doesn" t yet have global building support and so can"t really be used to give a sense of mushroom cloud scale.

-The information on this page is provided for informational purposes only and should not be used for purposes that violate the current laws of your state.
+The information on this page is provided for informational purposes only and should not be used for purposes that violate the applicable laws of your state.

-This nuclear strike simulator was implemented in connection with the intensity of events in the global geopolitical arena, which threaten to escalate into a third world war with the use of nuclear weapons.
-Thanks to this simulator, everyone can determine the radius of destruction in the event of the use of nuclear weapons in his locality, thus understanding whether he lives in a safe place.
-According to many experts, the Third World War is inevitable, and if we analyze historical events, then world wars always took place once in 50-70 years.
-And now we live in ... a year, science has taken a big step in human evolution, many discoveries in medicine are saving people who were previously considered hopelessly ill, at the same time, man has come up with weapons of mass destruction, which include nuclear weapons capable of hitting large areas destroying everything in its path and the buildings and people living in it.
-The fact that the Third World War will be fought with the help of nuclear weapons is no longer a secret to anyone, states spend so much money on their maintenance not just to store them in warehouses.
-Our simulator allows, in the event of a possible nuclear strike, to calculate the radius of the wave and the degree of damage from a nuclear bomb of one or another power.
-By default, the map shows the capitals of the world, which during the third world war may be subject to a nuclear attack.
-The geographical center of the settlement is marked on the map.
-Also, after a simulated nuclear strike, the simulator provides a link to the permanent parameters of this explosion, which you can distribute to your friends and warn them of the danger that they may face if a third world war begins with the use of nuclear weapons.
+This nuclear strike simulator was implemented in connection with the intensity of events on the world geopolitical stage, which threaten to escalate into a third world war with the use of nuclear weapons.
+Thanks to this simulator, anyone can determine the radius of destruction in the event of the use of nuclear weapons in their locality, thus understanding whether they live in a safe place.
+According to many experts, World War III is inevitable, and if we analyze historical events, world wars have always occurred once every 50-70 years.
+And now we live in... a year, science has made a big step in human evolution, many discoveries in medicine are saving people who were previously considered hopelessly ill, at the same time, man invented weapons of mass destruction, which include nuclear weapons capable of hitting large areas destroying everything in its path, both buildings and people living in it.
+The fact that the Third World War will be fought with the help of nuclear weapons is no longer a secret; states are spending so much money on their maintenance not just to store them in warehouses.
+In the event of a possible nuclear strike, our simulator allows you to calculate the radius of the wave and the degree of damage from a nuclear bomb of one or another power.
+By default, the map shows the capitals of the world that could be subject to a nuclear attack during the third world war.
+The map marks the geographic center of the settlement.
+Also, after a conditional nuclear strike, the simulator provides a link to the permanent parameters of this explosion, which you can distribute among your friends and warn them about the danger that they may face if a third world war begins with the use of nuclear weapons.

 It is worth noting that nuclear weapons pose a great threat primarily to people living in megacities.
-In the event of an alarm warning of a nuclear threat, the inhabitants of the same Moscow will be plunged into panic, which will reduce the chances of survival to zero.
-If you are now reading this note, I give you valuable advice that can save your life.
-In the event that nuclear weapons are already on the way, and Moscow, St. Petersburg or Kyiv are in a panic, leave your car or any other vehicle and run to the subway.
-Remember, you need to be in time 5 minutes before the nuclear weapon hits the target, exactly 5 minutes before the arrival of the atomic charge, the airlocks at the subway entrances will close tightly and no matter how you knock, they will not open.
-If at least one airlock remains open, then the wave from a nuclear strike will penetrate the subway tunnels and destroy everyone.
+In the event of an alarm warning of a nuclear threat, residents of Moscow will be thrown into panic, which will reduce the chances of survival to zero.
+If you are reading this note now, I am giving you valuable advice that can save your life.
+If nuclear weapons are already on the way, and Moscow, St. Petersburg or Kyiv are in panic, abandon the car or any other vehicle and run to the subway.
+Remember, you need to be in time 5 minutes before the nuclear weapon hits the target, exactly 5 minutes before the atomic charge approaches, the hermetic seals at the entrances to the subway will close tightly and no matter how you knock, they will not open.
+If at least one hermetic seal remains open, then the wave from the nuclear strike will penetrate the subway tunnels and destroy everyone.

-Warn your friends and loved ones about the dangers of nuclear weapons and how to escape from them in case of an alarm.
+Warn your friends and family about the dangers of nuclear weapons and how to escape from them in the event of an alarm.
 Be vigilant and take care of yourself!

 Nuclear bombing simulator: what will happen to your house?

-Outrider Foundation released interactive simulator of nuclear explosions , which is similar to the map of nuclear explosions created by researcher Alex Wellersten at Stevens Institute of Technology.
+Outrider Foundation released interactive nuclear explosion simulator , which is similar to a map of nuclear explosions created by researcher Alex Wellersten of the Stevens Institute of Technology.

-On this map, you can enter your zip code, then choose the type of nuclear bomb, and even decide whether it will fall directly on the ground (the best option) or explode in the atmosphere (which is much worse).
+On this map, you can enter your zip code, then select the type of nuclear bomb, and even decide whether it will fall directly to the ground (the best option) or explode in the atmosphere (which is much worse).

 What is the purpose of this experiment?
 Dr. Tara Drozdenko of the Outrider Foundation says: “We live in a dangerous world.
-Nuclear weapons do not enhance security, quite the contrary.
-And if we understand its danger, then we will take the first step towards a safer future.”
+Nuclear weapons do not improve security, quite the opposite.
+And if we understand its danger, we will take the first step towards a safer future.”

-In the context of a military conflict, mutual threats and accusations of using prohibited weapons are a common occurrence in information battles.
-So, quite recently, information appeared in the blogosphere about the possible use of ultra-low-yield nuclear weapons in the Luhansk region.
+In a military conflict, mutual threats and accusations of using prohibited weapons are a common occurrence in information battles.
+Thus, quite recently, information appeared in the blogosphere about the possible use of ultra-low-power nuclear weapons in the Lugansk region.
 In reality, a scenario in which one of the warring parties would use tactical nuclear weapons is highly unlikely.
-And it is practically impossible to hide the use of atomic weapons.
+And it is almost impossible to hide the use of atomic weapons.

-Alas, very few townsfolk fully realize what troubles an atomic explosion can do.
-For those who want to get an idea of what kind of destruction even a small nuclear weapon can cause, we recommend visiting the resource developed by historian Alex Wellerstein of the American Institute of Physics in Maryland.
-The NukeMap3D site is designed to simulate a nuclear explosion in various parts of the globe.
+Alas, very few ordinary people fully understand what harm an atomic explosion can cause.
+For those who want to get an idea of the destruction that even a small nuclear charge can cause, we recommend visiting the resource developed by historian Alex Wellerstein of the American Institute of Physics of Maryland.
+The NukeMap3D website is designed to simulate a nuclear explosion in various parts of the globe.

-NukeMap3D uses Google maps to represent terrain.
-The simulator itself is not particularly visually realistic, but it gives a more or less accurate idea of the extent of the damage in the explosion of an atomic bomb.
-Unlike computer games, in which nuclear explosions take place in the plot, NukeMap3D is based on the results of real tests of atomic weapons in the period from 1945 to our time.
+NukeMap3D uses Google maps to represent the area.
+The simulator itself is not particularly visually realistic, but it gives a more or less accurate idea of the scale of damage in the explosion of an atomic bomb.
+Unlike computer games that feature nuclear explosions, NukeMap3D is based on the results of real atomic weapons tests from 1945 to the present day.

-To work with the service, you will need an ordinary browser with the Google Earth plugin installed.
-In the settings panel on the right, you can select the city that should be bombed, and at the same time set the power of the charge in kilotons.
-After the "explosion" NukeMap3D will show the radius of destruction, the potential number of victims and the area of distribution of radioactive fallout.
-In the simulator parameters, you can also set the strength and direction of the wind, the position of the observer, the type of visualization, etc.
+To work with the service, you will need a regular browser with the Google Earth plugin installed.
+In the settings panel on the right, you can select the city that should be bombed, and at the same time set the charge power in kilotons.
+After the “explosion”, NukeMap3D will show the radius of damage, the potential number of victims and the area of distribution of radioactive fallout.
+In the simulator parameters you can also set the wind strength and direction, the observer’s position, the type of visualization, etc.

-The most spectacular is the "Animated mushroom cloud" mode, which allows real-time observation of the growth and cooling of the nuclear fungus.
-For more accurate information about the explosion, it is better to use "Effects circles".
-This mode allows you to get data on the size of the fireball, the width of the zone of lethal radioactive contamination and the propagation of the shock wave.
+The most effective mode seems to be the “Animated mushroom cloud”, which allows you to observe the growth and cooling of a nuclear mushroom in real time.
+To get more accurate information about the explosion, it is better to use “Effects circles”.
+This mode allows you to obtain data on the size of the fireball, the width of the zone of lethal radioactive contamination and the propagation of the shock wave.

-In a row, this is the third version of the online simulator.
-The previous two versions also used Google maps, but without the 3D effects.
-If NukeMap3D lacks anything today, it's the ability to "test" in various environments (earth, water, stratosphere), as well as visualize the destruction caused by the explosion.
+This is already the third version of the online simulator.
+The previous two versions also used Google Maps, but without the 3D effects.
+If there is one thing NukeMap3D lacks today, it is the ability to conduct “tests” in various environments (land, water, stratosphere), as well as visualize the destruction caused by the explosion.

-Welcome to the coolest online arcade game of the new generation.
+Welcome to the coolest online arcade of the new generation.
 Hundreds of players gather here every day in one battle.
 To start the game you need to register.
-To do this, enter your login, password and your e - mail and it's done.
-All players play as small bombermen who run around the battlefield and try to destroy opponents.
-You have to use all your cunning and tactical skills to blow up and kill enemies.
-The game has a lot of bonuses and now we will tell you a little about them.
+To do this, enter your login, password and your e-mail and you're done.
+All players play as little bombers who run around the battlefield and try to destroy their opponents.
+You have to use all your cunning and tactical skills to blow up and kill your enemies.
+The game has many bonuses and now we will tell you a little about them.
 The most common bonus is the bomb.
-You can collect bombs and replenish them in total, which does not exceed a total of sixteen pieces.
-Fire and rollers follow.
-The rollers add one point to the speed, and the fire increases the radius of the explosion.
+You can collect bombs and replenish their total number, which does not exceed the total number of sixteen pieces.
+Next come fire and rollers.
+Rollers add one stat to speed, and fire increases the blast radius.
 But one of the permanent bonuses is a kick.
-With it, you can constantly kick your opponents.
+With its help, you can constantly kick your opponents.
 The bat will help you throw bombs over one obstacle.
-The jelly bonus will help your bombs bounce off the walls.
-The detonator gives a certain amount of radio bombs, which are still useful in our business.
-One of the rarest and coolest power-ups is jet boots.
+The jelly bonus will help your bombs bounce off walls.
+The detonator produces a certain number of radio bombs, which will come in handy in our business.
+One of the rarest and coolest bonuses is jet boots.
 Thanks to them, you can jump over any obstacle.
-Indeed, this can only be done once.
+True, you can only do this once.
 Another mega-cool bonus is called a nuclear charge.
-It makes the player a walking nuclear bomb that only activates when the owner dies.
-Blue fire turns your bomb into blue and this increases over the limit.
-With such bombs and strong blocks you can go.
-And here are two defense bonuses you should definitely catch.
+It turns the player into a walking nuclear bomb that only activates when the wielder dies.
+Blue fire turns your bomb blue and this increases it beyond the limit.
+With such bombs you can even use strong blocks.
+But there are two protection bonuses you should definitely catch.
 These bonuses are a shield and a heart.
 The shield allows you to survive one death, and the heart retains half of the bonuses you collected before you were blown up.
 In addition to bonuses, the game has several other features.
 One of them is blocks and walls.
 They come in varying degrees of density.
 Some of them can be destroyed with one or two bombs, and some cannot be taken with anything.
-Such a structure as a column can only be passed by the owner of the reduction.
-Chests store useful items.
+A structure such as a column can only be passed by the owner of a reduction.
+Chests contain useful items.
 Rocks contain ores that add points to you.
-And such tricky items as arrows can only let players pass in one direction.
+And such tricky objects as arrows can only allow players to pass in one direction.
 To hide from enemies, you must find a house.
-Even more interesting details of the game you have to find out on your own.
-Have a nice game!
+You will have to find out even more interesting details of the game yourself.
+Have a good game!

 4.2914862914863 (Game ratings 693)